rsachdeva/illuminatingdeposits-gcp-trigger/README.md

 **---------------------------**

 ## Cloud Function Deploy: gcf_interestcal
+gcf_interestcal google cloud function is triggered by upload to illuminating_upload_json_bucket_input by gcf_upload cloud function and starts calculating Delta for each bank account including overall for all deposits.
+It then also uploads the calculated  Deltas with deposit details to illuminating_upload_json_bucket_output google cloud storage bucket for further processing.

 Depends on gcf_upload cloud function deployed and having run successfully.
 See System Diagram for more details.

-gcf_interstcal google cloud function is triggered by upload to illuminating_upload_json_bucket_input by gcf_upload cloud function and starts calculating Delta for each bank account including overall for all deposits.
-It then also uploads the calculated  Deltas with deposit details to illuminating_upload_json_bucket_output google cloud storage bucket for further processing.

 Terraform is used to deploy gcf_interestcsal to google cloud.
 The service account used for deployment needs keys to be generated and stored in the deploy/terraform folder